peterlacko/gooddata-ui/docs/ht_use_react_components_in_angular_2.x.md

 ```

 ## 2. Declare the Angular wrapper component
-It renders a React component and re-renders it on property change.
+Angular wrapper component renders a React component and re-renders it on property change.

 The component wrapper must be able to render React components imported from `@gooddata/react-components`.
-You can import any supported components from the package, and then either put them together using multiple `React.createElement`
-functions, or make an abstract wrapper component that accepts a React component reference as a parameter.
+You can import any supported components from the package, and then either put them together using multiple `React.createElement` functions, or make an abstract wrapper component that accepts a React component reference as a parameter.

 The following examples are using a single KPI component.

 **kpi.component.ts**: